Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

 ### Product Reservation

-The most relevant potential threats identified for the AMAPP Product Reservation System were selected based on their significance and potential impact.
-The STRIDE methodology was applied to these threats to support the analysis and categorization of risks associated with the system.

-The following table outlines the most significant security vulnerabilities requiring immediate attention, along with detailed mitigation strategies for each threat.
-These recommendations should form the foundation of our security hardening plan to protect customer data, maintain system integrity, and ensure business continuity.

 | **Threat** | **Targeted Element** | **STRIDE Category** | **Description** | **Mitigation** |
 |------------|---------------------|---------------------|-----------------|----------------|
 | INP23 - File Content Injection | Product Catalog | Tampering | Allows attackers to upload malicious files that can be executed through a browser, potentially enabling remote code execution and system compromise.
 PHP applications with global variables are particularly vulnerable. | • Enforce principle of least privilege<br>• Validate all file content and metadata<br>• Place uploaded files in sandboxed locations<br>• Execute programs with constrained privileges<br>• Use proxy communication to sanitize requests<br>• Implement virus scanning and host integrity monitoring |